This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Ireland.

-Proposals can be submitted to the CCPC at any stage during Phase I or Phase II, although the CCPC has made clear that early remedies discussions are desirable as the CCPC may have questions on the proposals and the proposal remedy may be market tested.
-Commitments at Phase I and Phase II must be proposed by the parties.
+Proposals can be submitted to the CCPC at any stage during Phase 1 or Phase 2, although the CCPC has made clear that early remedies discussions are desirable as the CCPC may have questions on the proposals and the proposal remedy may be market tested.
+Commitments at Phase 1 and Phase 2 must be proposed by the parties.
 If the remedy proposals are agreed between the parties and the CCPC, they will become binding on the parties as a commitment decision, which is published.

 The Competition Act provides for the enforcement of obligations arising from commitments accepted by the CCPC.
 The High Court can grant an injunction to enforce compliance with the terms of commitments.
-Any person who contravenes such commitments is guilty of an offence and liable to fines and/or imprisonment (see below).
+Any person who contravenes such commitments is guilty of an offence and liable to fines and/or imprisonment.

 What are the penalties for failure to notify, late notification and breaches of a prohibition on closing?